earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

 }
 ~~~

-So, as long as my dates strings are in one of these formats, everything will work correctly on retrieval.
-And when inserting, the first format in the list will be used to convert the other way.
+So, that list of priority order formats drives the conversion process.
+As long as my dates strings are in one of these formats, they will get correctly converted when I read them out.
+And when I'm inserting records, the first format in the list will be used to transform my `time.Time` to a database string.

 </div>